 The days before Dreamworld and Movie World became must-sees may have long receded into the past, but the current attractions were far from the first to be built in Queensland’s playground.
-Some were dangerous and outrageous, reminders of a time before stringent safety regulations and an escaped elephant could possibly be seen wandering through the suburbs of Beenleigh, and all now only exist in legend.
+Some were dangerous and outrageous, reminders of a time before stringent public place safety regulations and an escaped elephant could possibly be seen wandering through the suburbs of Beenleigh, and all now only exist in legend.

 Magic Mountain was the first, built in 1962 at Nobby Beach, right next to Miami High School.
-It started life as simply an outcrop with a chairlift that carried people to a cafeteria at the top of the headland — a bold construction for the early days of the Coast, but quickly paying off when it had 40,000 visitors in its first year.
+It started life as simply an outcrop with a chairlift that carried people to a cafeteria at the top of the headland — a bold construction for the early days of the Gold Coast, but quickly paying off when it had 40,000 visitors in its first year.
 Tourism boomed, the park changed owners, and a Magic Castle was built in 1976 which saw attendance only dramatically increase.

 Attractions were then added until the site had 10 rides at its 70s and 80s peak.
 There were the classics, like dodgem cars and two carousels (including a double decker!); and the more unconventional, like the Parachute Drop Tower, a precursor to Dreamworld’s famed Giant Drop, and a ball pit.
 Countless memories were made at Magic Mountain, largely without notable incident or controversy, although, safety standards for some of its most popular features would undoubtedly be different now, including the Giant Cargo Nets.